caronc/apprise/packaging/man/apprise.md

     **--tag** (**-g**) entries to `OR` the tags together and comma separated to `AND` them.
 If no tags are specified then all services are notified.

+  * `-d`, `--dry-run`:
+    Perform a trial run but only prints the notification services to-be triggered to **stdout**.
+Notifications are never sent using this mode.

   * `-v`, `--verbose`:
     The more of these you specify, the more verbose the output is.